marcusbow/probable-fortnight/README.md

 # probable-fortnight
-# this is a test.
+this is a test for git.
-# learning git is a new skill.
+learning git seems like a useful skill.